 5 TIPS FOR DADS WHEN TALKING WITH THEIR KIDS

-My son is twelve and my daughter is fifteen so, to be honest… it often surprises me when I hear some of the things my kids talk about.
+My son is now thirteen and my daughter is seventeen, and to be honest… It often surprises me when I hear some of the things my kids talk about such as stuff their peers say at school, or anything they see in the media these days.

-But what surprises me, even more, is how inadequately prepared many dads are – including me! – when it comes to talking with their kids when they have questions about "sensitive" topics like sex.
+But what surprises me, even more, is how inadequately prepared many parents are when it comes to talking with their kids about “sensitive” topics like sex.

-Balancing wisdom with discretion is a full-time endeavour, but talking with our kids should not be that hard.
-We just have to make sure we handle these conversations in ways that are beneficial instead of destructive.
+Balancing wisdom with prudence is a full-time endeavor, but talking to our children should not be that hard.
+We just have to make sure the way we approach these conversations proves to be beneficial rather than destructive.

-So, with that in mind, I want to give you 5 tips for talking with your kids:
+So, with that in mind, I want to give you 5 tips for talking with your kids – specifically when it comes to sex, masturbation, porn, etc.

 I know that’s a slogan for deodorant, but when you talk to your kids about anything, especially sensitive topics, you can’t let on that you may be feeling some discomfort.